MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-overview.md

 |Monitor device connection state using Event Grid <sub>4</sub>| ✔ | ✘ |
 |Failover <sub>6</sub>| ✔ | ✘ |

-<sub>1</sub> Limited to built-in endpoints, Event Hubs and Storage, as Service Bus is not available on Azure Stack Hub.
+<sub>1</sub> Limited to built-in endpoints, Event Hubs and Storage.
+Service Bus is not available on Azure Stack Hub.
 <sub>2</sub> For operators to manage IoT Hub on ASH.
 <sub>3</sub> Backup is available in preview release.
 Restore will be supported in GA.
-<sub>4</sub> Depends on other services that are not available on Azure Stack Hub yet.
+<sub>4</sub> Depends on other services that are not available on Azure Stack Hub.
 <sub>5</sub> In the roadmap to bring to Azure Stack Hub.
 <sub>6</sub> Not applicable on Azure Stack Hub.